Welcome

 However, advisers must check for:

-• Conditions on previous permissions.
+• Conditions on previous permissions or legal agreements removing PD rights.

-• Building regulations and lease/land obligations.
+• Building regulations requirements and certification.

 Key Point Checklist